AdobeDocs/commerce-knowledge-base.en/help/help-center-guide/help-center/magento-help-center-user-guide.md

 1. Once you've filled in all the required information, click on **[!UICONTROL Submit case]**.

-You must have an account on both https://account.adobe.com and https://account.magento.com and then sign in to the Experience League using your Adobe Commerce account in order to submit a support case.
+You must have an account on both https://account.adobe.com and https://account.magento.com to sign in to the Experience League to submit a support case.
 You won't be able to submit a support case until you are signed in.

 >[!NOTE]
 >